web-overlay/web-overlay.github.io/index.md

 # Overview

-*Web-Overlay* is a toolkit for constructing Web-based overlay network, where each node (peer) is either a Web browser or a Node.js.
-WebRTC and WebSocket (actually [Socket.io](https://socket.io/)) connections are used for interconnect.
+*Web-Overlay* is an experimental toolkit for constructing Web-based overlay networks, where each node (peer) is either a Web browser or a Node.js.
+WebRTC and WebSocket (actually [Socket.io](https://socket.io/)) connections are used as an interconnect between nodes.

-Web-Overlay includes *Connection Manager* and structured overlay network, *Kirin*.
+Web-Overlay includes implementation of *Connection Manager* and a structured overlay network, *Kirin*.

-Web-Overlay is developed by Kota Abe's research group at Osaka City University [[Link](https://www.media.osaka-cu.ac.jp/~k-abe/)].
+Web-Overlay is developed by Abe Lab at Osaka City University, Japan [[Link](https://www.media.osaka-cu.ac.jp/~k-abe/)].

-This software is in the early stage of development.

 # License
 GNU General Public License 3.0.